Horseback Riders Embark on a Journey to Well-Being

-For several years now, the pursuit of well-being through sports and tourism has gained significant importance.
-The desire to feel free and in harmony with the environment around us is one of the key characteristics of this “well-being” promoted by our society.
-Through interviews with professionals and practitioners in equestrian tourism, we will demonstrate that equestrian tourism is a vehicle for well-being.
+For several years now, the pursuit of well-being through sports and tourism has taken on considerable importance.
+The desire to feel free and in harmony with the environment around us is one of the main characteristics of this “well-being” promoted by our society.
+Through interviews with professionals and participants in equestrian tourism, we will demonstrate that equestrian tourism is a vehicle for well-being.
 Numerous studies highlight the benefits of outdoor sports for individuals.
-Similarly, equestrian activities, rich in benefits, offer a sense of freedom, a break from daily life, a rejection of social norms within the equestrian community, and a return to nature.
+Similarly, equestrian activities—rich in benefits—offer a sense of freedom, a break from daily life, a departure from the social norms of the equestrian world, and a return to nature.
 These benefits are characterized by the relationship the rider has with their horse and the environment they explore.
-This leads us to ask: how does a return to nature through equestrian tourism enable individuals to develop sensations conducive to their physical and mental well-being?
+This leads us to ask: How does a return to nature through equestrian tourism enable individuals to develop sensations that promote their physical and mental well-being?

 Introduction

-According to Corneloup (2011), we can observe that the cultural and sociological form of outdoor sports has evolved over time.
-Moving from traditional to modern cultures, and then from modern to postmodern cultures, it has given rise to the transmodernity movement, which aims to be a clever blend of these different cultures within outdoor sports.
+According to Corneloup (2011), we can observe that the cultural and sociological form of outdoor sports practices has evolved over time.
+Moving from traditional to modern cultures, and then from modern to postmodern cultures, this evolution has given rise to the transmodernity movement, which aims to be a sophisticated blend of these different cultures within outdoor sports practices.
 The transmodernity of recreational outdoor activities is, therefore, a movement that aims to rethink the connections between sports, territories, tourism, and leisure (Corneloup, 2011).
-According to Perrin-Malterre (2012), sports practices characteristic of transmodernity develop through a quest for immersion in the depths of nature.
-The goal is to become one with nature through a hybrid approach—a blend of practice modalities—and the promotion of eco-travel combined with a re-enchantment of everyday places.
-To further his argument, Corneloup (2011) emphasizes that the development of transmodernity revolves around well-being and a return to nature, which he identifies as the central elements of this movement.
+According to Perrin-Malterre (2012), sports practices characteristic of transmodernity develop out of a quest for immersion in the depths of nature.
+The goal is to become one with nature through a hybrid approach—a blend of different practice modalities—and to promote eco-friendly travel combined with a rediscovery of the magic in everyday places.
+To further his point, Corneloup (2011) emphasizes that the development of transmodernity revolves around well-being and a return to nature, which he identifies as the central elements of this movement.

 As part of outdoor sports, the equestrian world cannot escape this trend toward transmodernity.
-Indeed, since the 1990s, recreational horseback riding has become more widespread (Aubert et al., 2011), which has been beneficial for the growth of equestrian tourism.
+Indeed, since the 1990s, recreational horseback riding has become more widely accessible (Aubert et al., 2011), which will benefit the growth of equestrian tourism.
 The French Equestrian Federation (FFE) describes equestrian tourism as “a highly attractive, environmentally friendly activity that promotes the discovery of our regions’ heritage.
 Combining pleasure and escape, in harmony with horses and nature, it is popular with all generations.”[1].
-This definition aligns with the earlier remarks by Corneloup (2011), who highlights the new approach enabled by the transmodern movement regarding the links between sport, territories, tourism, and leisure.
-Equestrian tourism is thus due to the emergence of a new type of practitioner, whom Digard (1995) describes as “new riders .”
-According to him, the motivations and expectations of this group are very different from those of the typical audience found in the world of traditional equestrianism.
-The main motivations among Digard’s (1995) “new riders” include: an affinity for the animal (90.3%), a desire for contact with nature (43.6%), a need for relaxation (39.2%), a new way of riding (34.4%), aesthetic satisfaction (10.4%), and social interaction (6.6%).
-Taken together, these data tend to demonstrate the importance of the connection to nature and the pursuit of well-being that motivate equestrian tourism participants.
+This definition aligns with the earlier remarks by Corneloup (2011), who highlights the new approach enabled by the transmodern movement regarding the links between sports, regions, tourism, and leisure.
+Equestrian tourism thus stems from the emergence of a new type of participant, whom Digard (1995) refers to as “new riders .”
+According to him, the motivations and expectations of this group differ significantly from those of the traditional equestrian community.
+The primary motivations among Digard’s (1995) “new riders” include: an attraction to the animal (90.3%), a desire for contact with nature (43.6%), the need for relaxation (39.2%), a new way of riding (34.4%), aesthetic satisfaction (10.4%), and social interaction (6.6%).
+Taken together, these data tend to demonstrate the importance of a connection with nature and the pursuit of well-being as motivators for equestrian tourism participants.

-To better understand these “new riders’” pursuit of well-being, we can refer to the definition of health and well-being put forward by the World Health Organization (WHO) as “a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.”
+To better understand these “new riders’” pursuit of well-being, we can draw on the definition of health and well-being put forward by the World Health Organization (WHO) as “a state of complete physical, mental, and social well-being, and not merely the absence of disease or infirmity.”
 Thus, we can see that well-being is characterized by a balance between physical, mental, and social needs.

-Numerous scientific studies have shown that participating in sports contributes to a sense of well-being not only on a physical level (Bauduer et al., 2018), but also on psychological and social levels (Kudelski, 2010).
-According to Gorichon-Baillet (1928), horseback riding—and consequently equestrian tourism—is no exception to this rule.
-For him, horseback riding builds strength and flexibility while emphasizing muscle coordination during various movements.
-Beyond the physical benefits, contact with the horse is said to help maintain psychological and emotional well-being in the rider.
-To supplement this, we can draw on the words of Laetitia Mermet, who states that “the horse allows one to rediscover one’s social identity through the restoration of body image and body schema” (Mermet, 2012, p.69).
+According to numerous scientific studies, it has been shown that participating in sports contributes not only to physical well-being (Bauduer et al., 2018), but also to psychological and social well-being (Kudelski, 2010).
+According to Gorichon-Baillet (1928), horseback riding—and, by extension, equestrian tourism—is no exception to this rule.
+In his view, horseback riding builds strength and flexibility while emphasizing muscle coordination during various movements.
+Beyond the physical benefits, contact with the horse is said to help maintain the rider’s psychological and emotional well-being.
+To supplement this, we can draw on the words of Laetitia Mermet, who states that “the horse helps one rediscover one’s social identity by restoring body image and body schema” (Mermet, 2012, p.
+69).
 She refers to the social aspect of well-being, and more specifically to social integration through the practice of horseback riding.
-Unlike traditional horseback riding, which is governed by numerous rules, we can observe that equestrian tourism encompasses characteristics that contribute to well-being.
+Unlike traditional horseback riding, which is governed by numerous norms, we can see that equestrian tourism incorporates unique features that contribute to well-being.

-According to Proulx (2005), tourism is leisure time free from all obligations, during which the environment and activities undertaken during the stay are freely chosen by the individual.
-With the goal of breaking away from daily life and distancing oneself from life’s negative aspects (stress, work, routine…), tourism is seen as a source of well-being because it allows individuals to regain psychological and physical well-being by clearing their minds.
+According to Proulx (2005), tourism is leisure time free from all obligations, during which the environment and the activities undertaken during the stay are freely chosen by the individual.
+With the goal of providing a break from daily life and distancing oneself from life’s negative aspects (stress, work, routine…), tourism is seen as a source of well-being because it allows individuals to restore their psychological and physical well-being by clearing their minds.
 In equestrian tourism, attention is constantly focused on the horse, on oneself, and also on the environment.
 All negative thoughts are quickly set aside.
 Participants seek to rediscover themselves, learn to accept themselves as they are, and “reflect on their identity” (Proulx, 2005, p.
 7).

 Tourism also involves discovering a new place, a new culture, or a new activity.
 According to Proulx (2005), this discovery is characterized as an encounter with the “elsewhere.”
 Openness to the unknown is highly beneficial for the individual, as it provides a different perspective on life and the world.
 According to Van Pachterbeke (2011), open-mindedness involves a process of reflection, but also the individual’s ability to question their own assumptions while taking an interest in what they do not know.
-In equestrian tourism, the encounter between different cultures that may exist contributes to a potential re-examination of our own equestrian culture.
-By equestrian culture, I mean the different ways of practicing and riding horses depending on the region and country.
+In equestrian tourism, the potential for encounters between different cultures can contribute to a reevaluation of our own equestrian culture.
+By “equestrian culture,” I mean the different ways of practicing and riding horses depending on the region and country.
 “Traveling abroad does not merely teach us to distinguish between works of art, customs, or languages belonging to different civilizations.
 It also serves to reconcile us with our societal values and to reinforce our collective beliefs and convictions” (Amirou, 1995, p.
 7).

-The relationship with a horse has a positive effect on the individual: “Every human-animal relationship is unique, as it is an intimate encounter between two beings […] ” (Bouillon, 2018, p.
+The relationship with a horse has beneficial effects on the individual: “Every human-animal relationship is unique, since it is an intimate encounter between two beings […] ” (Bouillon, 2018, p.
 123).
-This relationship fosters a bond with the animal, and as you explore the trails, this bond only grows stronger, creating a sense of adventure with the animal—an adventure shared by both.
+This relationship fosters a bond with the animal, and as you ride along the trails, that bond only grows stronger, creating a sense of adventure with the animal—an adventure shared by both of you.

 The Influence of Nature on the Practitioner's Well-Being

-Equestrian tourism also highlights the benefits that the environment has on the human body.
-Studies have assessed the positive effects of various natural environments on health.
-Visual or physical proximity to one of these environments has beneficial effects on individuals (Serpantié et al., 2012).
+Equestrian tourism also highlights the beneficial effects that the environment has on the human body.
+Studies have assessed the health benefits of various natural spaces.
+Visual or physical proximity to one of these spaces has beneficial effects on individuals (Serpantié et al., 2012).
 “Contact with natural areas appears to have a psychological and physiological impact by reducing blood pressure and stress levels” (ibid., p.
 12).
 Several articles, including those by Bourdeau (2019), Bratman et al. ( 2012) , Dab (2020), Fischer (2011), and Hamman (2017) , demonstrate and prove the real impacts of outdoor recreational activities on the human body.

 The emergence of the transmodern movement is closely linked to the rise of a new generation of practitioners.
 This generation emphasizes wellness practices and a return to nature.
 In the equestrian world, this has led to the democratization of equestrian tourism.
-Indeed, we observe that these “new riders” promote their well-being (psychological, physical, and social) by reconnecting with nature through this activity.
-All of this brings us to our research question: How does this reconnection with nature, made possible by equestrian tourism, lead individuals to develop sensations conducive to their psychological, physical, and social well-being?
+Indeed, we observe that these “new riders” promote their well-being—psychological, physical, and social—by reconnecting with nature through this activity.
+All of this brings us to our research question: How does this reconnection with nature, made possible by equestrian tourism, lead individuals to develop sensations that foster their psychological, physical, and social well-being?

 Methodology

 To address this issue, it became clear that a qualitative study was needed.
 This method allows for the collection of precise data on the activity and its impact on those who participate in it.
-The goal of this method is to encourage the sample group to share their feelings and personal motivations by describing their lived experiences.
-The chosen method was to conduct semi-structured interviews to place the subject in a reassuring setting that facilitates data collection.
-Eight interviews were conducted with riders who had extensive experience in equestrian tourism or were regular participants in this activity.
-They lasted between 30 minutes and 1 hour, the appropriate duration to obtain solid data that could yield concrete results.
-Indeed, the data obtained pertains to the motivations, feelings, and “effects” sought in the practice of equestrian tourism.
-To best organize the discussions with the study participants, a pre-prepared interview guide served as the framework for the interviews.
+The goal of this method is to encourage members of the sample to share their feelings and personal motivations by describing their lived experiences.
+The chosen method was to conduct semi-structured interviews in order to create a reassuring environment for the participants and facilitate data collection.
+Eight interviews were conducted with riders who had extensive experience in equestrian tourism or who were regular participants in this activity.
+The interviews lasted between 30 minutes and 1 hour—an appropriate amount of time to obtain solid data that would allow for concrete findings.
+The data collected pertains to the motivations, feelings, and desired “effects” associated with equestrian tourism.
+To best structure the discussions with the participants, a pre-prepared interview guide served as the framework for the interviews.
 Unlike a questionnaire, the interview guide structures the questioning without influencing the interviewee’s responses (Vilatte, 2007).
-The interviews began with introductions to establish a climate of trust, after which various topics were addressed: the choice to engage in equestrian tourism, motivations, the different feelings that emerge, and the importance of nature for trail riders.
-My field study was limited to a few equestrian tourism practitioners and professionals who agreed to participate in these interviews.
-Given the circumstances of the first lockdown, which prevented all travel, I turned to social media platforms that bring together communities of practitioners.
+The interviews began with introductions to establish a climate of trust, after which various topics were addressed: the choice to engage in equestrian tourism, motivations, the various feelings that emerged, and the importance of nature for trail riders.
+My field study was limited to a few equestrian tourism enthusiasts and professionals who agreed to participate in these interviews.
+Given the circumstances of the first lockdown, which prevented all travel, I turned to social media platforms that bring together communities of equestrian tourism enthusiasts.
 A total of 8 interviews were conducted; the sample consisted of 2 men and 6 women with experience in equestrian tourism (see table of interviewee profiles, Appendix 1).
-They were conducted remotely via telephone or video conference due to constraints related to the COVID-19 pandemic.
+The interviews were conducted remotely via telephone or videoconference due to constraints related to the COVID-19 pandemic.
 All interviews were recorded and transcribed for analysis.

 The unique experiences offered by equestrian tourism

 Equestrian tourism offers participants unique sensations that cannot be found in other sports.
-Riding a horse creates sensations that are hard to explain; riders feel the animal’s slightest movements, its muscular mass shifting beneath them.
+Riding a horse creates sensations that are hard to explain; riders feel the animal’s slightest movements and its muscular mass shifting beneath them.
 All of this fosters a relationship of trust with the horse.
-This mode of travel allows you to go faster and cover more distance while riding:
+This mode of travel allows you to go faster and cover more kilometers while riding your horse:

 (Alain)

-According to Grégory, there’s also the feeling of being able to put one’s riding skills into practice when participating in equestrian tourism:
+According to Grégory, equestrian tourism also offers the opportunity to put one’s riding skills into practice:

 "When you take riding lessons in an indoor arena, I'd say you're learning to write, just as if you were learning letters and words.
 When you ride outdoors, you're learning to form sentences."

-Finally, I created a diagram to summarize the feelings and emotions experienced by the interviewees while participating in equestrian tourism.
+Finally, I created a diagram to summarize the feelings and emotions the interviewees experienced while participating in equestrian tourism.

 Figure 1:Categories of sensations reported by respondents